gumyr/cq_warehouse/doc/fastener.rst

 	{'Soft': '5', 'Hard': '5.4'}

 Note that with imperial sized holes (e.g. 7/16), the drill sizes could be a fractional size (e.g. 25/64) or a numbered or lettered size (e.g. U).
-This information can be added to your designs with the `drafting - model-based definition`_.
+This information can be added to your designs with the :ref:`drafting <drafting>` sub-package.

 ******************
 Fastener Locations